hdlinhnguyen/hdlinhnguyen/README.md

 *I am looking for an opportunity to work as a Data Professional and/or Optimization scientist.*

-- 🎓 I hold a master degree in <u>Computer Science</u> at PSL-Dauphine University and another master in  <u>Quant Economics</u> at ENS-University of Paris-Saclay, France.
+- 🎓 I hold a master degree in <u>Computer Science</u> at PSL-Dauphine University and another master in  <u>Quant Economics</u> at ENS-Paris-Saclay University, France.
 - 🔭 Currently focused on enhancing my <u>Machine Learning</u> skills through hands-on projects.

 I'm always open to interesting conversations and collaboration ;)